rrune/goshort/README.md

 # qnd.be
 Just another simple url shortener to use with curl.
 Kinda like [0x0.st](https://0x0.st).
-Just way more shitty.
+Just less good with less features.
 It was written in one night, so don't expext anything great.

 ## usage
 there is built in authentication, but that can be turned off for adding links